garffff-bot/garffff-bot.github.io/content/Active Directory/Bloodhound.md

 (13:39:49) [*] Cooking all A replies to point to 192.168.56.126
 ```

 Then run Bloodhound pointing to your loopback address.
-You may also need to add the `-dc` flag and add the name of the DC:
+You may also need to add the `-dc` or `-gc` flag and add the name of the DC:

 ```bash
 bloodhound-python -u user -p password -d domain.local -ns 127.0.0.1 -c all -dc dc_name